axiomzen/eth-random/README.md

 Ideally, the caller of Random function should have minimal interest in the result, nor let interested users choose at which block the contract will be called.

-If security is a main focus over reliability, it may be best to look into purchasing oracles [such as oraclize](https://docs.oraclize.it/#security-deepdive-advanced-datasources-random-data-source)
+If security is a main focus, it may be best to look into purchasing a oracle solution [such as oraclize](https://docs.oraclize.it/#security-deepdive-advanced-datasources-random-data-source)

 # Usage